oracle-livelabs/database/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

     Moving /tmp/ahf_install_221000_540223_2022_06_06-20_36_32.log to /ahf/oracle.ahf/data/ahf2/diag/ahf/
     ```

-    The installer script will throw an error if you install AHF as the **root** user.
+    The installer script will throw an error as follows if you install AHF as the **root** user.

     ```
     [ERROR] : AHF-00014: AHF Location /ahf/oracle.ahf is not owned by root in directory hierarchy